Table of Contents

 The primary goal of EDR is to identify suspicious activities and respond effectively to mitigate potential threats.
 To understand how EDR works, let’s break down the process into three main stages: data collection, analysis, and response.

-- Data Collection: EDR solutions gather information from various sources within an organisation’s network.
-This includes system logs, user activity data, application behaviour patterns, file changes or deletions, etc. These collected data points build a comprehensive picture of the endpoint environment.
+- Data Collection: EDR solutions gather information from various sources within an organization’s network.
+This includes system logs, user activity data, application behavior patterns, file changes or deletions, etc. These collected data points build a comprehensive picture of the endpoint environment.

 - Response: IT administrators can set predefined rules to trigger automated responses upon detecting suspicious activity on your endpoints or networks.
 Examples include isolating affected devices from the rest of the network and sending alerts to responsible personnel for further investigation of ITDR solutions.

-The effectiveness of EDR technology lies in its ability to monitor, analyse, and respond to potential threats on an organisation’s endpoints, providing a robust layer of protection against cyber threats.
+The effectiveness of EDR technology lies in its ability to monitor, analyze, and respond to potential threats on an organization’s endpoints, providing a robust layer of protection against cyber threats.

-Incorporating these components into your organisation’s cybersecurity strategy – individually or as part of a complete EDR solution – can significantly enhance endpoint protection and ensure a robust defence against evolving threats.
+Incorporating these components into your organization’s cybersecurity strategy – individually or as part of a complete EDR solution – can significantly enhance endpoint protection and ensure a robust defense against evolving threats.